ddbrennan/git-interview-baseline/README.md

 The commits fetched via `git fetch` are now merged from the `origin/master` branch into our local `master` branch.
 And now `ls` reveals that the file present on the remote, `remote-bug-fix` is integrated into our local copy of `master` as well.

-When we fetched, git also outputted: `* [new branch]      remote-feature-branch -> origin/remote-feature-branch`.
-Similarly, git fetched a new branch and if we want to check it out or merge it we can using `git checkout` or `git merge`.
-Let's checkout what code is on `remote-feature-branch`, a branch another developer made for another feature and pushed up to GitHub so they can share it with us.
+When we fetched, git also output: `* [new branch]      remote-feature-branch -> origin/remote-feature-branch`.
+Similarly, git fetched a new branch and if we want to check it out or merge it we can, using `git checkout` or `git merge`.
+Let's checkout what code is on `remote-feature-branch`, a branch another developer made for another feature and pushed up to GitHub:

 ```
 $ git checkout remote-feature-branch